tsdev/spinw/docs/pages/spinw/spinw.corespec.md

 ### Name-Value Pair Arguments

 `fitmode`
-: Speedup (for fitting mode only), default is false.
+: Speedup (for fitting mode only), default value is false.

 `notwin`
 : If true, the spectra of the twins won't be calculated.